algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 - This means that you do not have to provide the whole `consensus.json` in this folder, but only the values you wish to update.
 - If you are spinning up a network manually and wish to update a network with `consensus.json`, you must have all of the existing keys for the particular protocol in your consensus.json.

-## Updating config.json in the network
+## Update config.json in the network
 If you look at the files in the "configs" folder, you will see `node.json`, `nonPartNode.json`, and `relay.json`.
 These jsons already have a `ConfigJSONOverride` parameter which will generate a config.json in the node's data directories.
 For testing, if you want to update all three types of nodes at once, you can save a `config.json` file here.
 1. copy and paste something like this into a json file and save into `config_jsons`:
 ```